DanHUMassMed/how2/README.md

 `how2` is a command-line tool that acts as your personal shell assistant.
 Powered by Large Language Models (LLMs), it translates your natural language questions into executable shell commands.

+## How Fork/Rewrite
+`how2` is forked from [https://github.com/Ademking/how](https://github.com/Ademking/how) and rewritten to use Ollama.

 ## Features

 -   **Natural Language to Shell Commands**: Ask questions in plain English and get back the shell command you need.